‘Maxim’ Bombshell Kara Del Toro Leaves Nothing To Be Desired In The Skimpiest White Swimsuit

 “So beautiful body,” another gushed with a series of flame emoji.

-“Your body is incredible…you are “The Body,'” one more Instagrammer gushed with a few emoji tied to the end of the post.
+“Your body is incredible…you are ‘The Body,'” one more Instagrammer gushed with a few emoji tied to the end of the post.

 When Kara is not sharing swimsuit-clad pictures, she’s usually stunning in fashion-forward images.
 As The Inquisitr previously reported, Kara struck a pose outside on a picnic bench.

 In the snapshot, she looked off into the distance, wearing her long locks slicked back in a tight bun.
 The beauty rocked a face full of makeup in the photo that came complete with blush, highlighter, and vibrant red lipstick.
 Del Toro accessorized the look with a pair of large gold hoop earrings while clad in a sexy red outfit.

 That post racked up over 19,000 likes.